 Results and discussion

-Sánchez-Diaz (2007) used groundwater temperature and total dissolved solids as criteria to classify wells in hydrothermal water from Toluquilla (HT), hydrothermal water from springs NE of Guadalajara (HG), non-hydrothermal, local groundwater (LG), and mixed groundwater (MG) with both HT and LG (Fig. 4).
+Sánchez-Diaz (2007) used groundwater temperature and total dissolved solids as criteria to classify wells in hydrothermal water from Toluquilla, hydrothermal water from springs NE of Guadalajara, non-hydrothermal, local groundwater, and mixed groundwater with both hydrothermal water and local groundwater (Gutiérrez Negrin, 1988; Maciel-Flores and Rosas-Elguera, 1982).
 Considering different sets of historical and new data, this classification is too subjective, especially in the lower TDS range.
 Furthermore, some inconsistencies between correlation results from different sampling campaigns show that the interpretation is not straightforward.
+The variation is because most of the sampled sites do not agree considering the different sampling campaigns.
+Also, seasonal biases play a role.
 The Mg concentration, for example, decreases with increasing temperature as expected from hydrothermal fluids (Panichi and Gonfiantini, 1981); on the other hand, an increasing Mg trend at low temperatures is observed indicating saline groundwater.
 Finally, it was not clear if there are different sources of hydrothermal or saline waters that affect the local groundwater.
 These complications motivated us to use multivariate techniques instead of commonly used scatterplots and criteria to divide samples into groups and interpret for potential factors/sources.
 Because the measured parameters varied considerably from study to study, only data from this study were considered for chemical characterization and multivariate analyses.

 Groundwater Chemical Characterization

 Table 1 shows the concentrations of measured groundwater chemical elements, field parameters and isotopic data, along with the hydrochemical classification.
 The classification of waters was performed with HCA using 20 variables (pH, temperature, EC, DO, Na, K, Ca, Mg, Cl, HCO3, SO4, NO3-N, Sr, Si, Fe, F, Zn, 3H, 2H, 18O).
 With the help of Ward’s linkage rule iteratively neighboring points (samples) were linked through a similarity matrix (Ward, 1963).
 The squared Euclidian distance was selected as the similarity measurement.
 The second method was a PCA.
 For both cluster algorithms, lognormal distributed data were previously log-transformed, and all of the variables standardized (z-scores).
-The HCA samples were classified into 4 major groups as represented by the dendrogram (Fig. 5) and median values (Table 2).
+The HCA samples were classified into cold groundwater (CG), polluted groundwater (PG), mixed groundwater (MG) and hydrothermal groundwater (HG) as represented by the dendrogram (Fig. 4) and median values (Table 2).
 The values for Li, Mn and Ba were not considered in the cluster analysis, because most samples had concentrations below the detection limit.